-The key here” is the appeal to the specialised section of population”
+The key here is “the appeal to the specialized section of the population”

-Niching down our operation has brought two major factors in play.
+Niching down our operation has brought two major factors into play.

 - workers have become craftsman as their knowledge and expertise can be honed over time to a speciality craft or ability many others do not have.